-There are five different leather jacket styles: biker, racer, bomber, aviator, field, and trucker.
+Before buying a new leather jacket, you’ll want to decide which leather jacket style you’re looking for.
+There are five main leather jacket styles: biker, racer, bomber, aviator, field, and trucker.

 A biker jacket is the original leather jacket, as designed by Schott NYC and made famous by Marlon Brando in The Wild One.
-Biker jackets are close-fitting, cropped, and with large lapels, an angled front zipper, and a belt.
+Classic biker jackets are close-fitting, cropped, and with large lapels, an angled front zipper, and a belt.
 They often also feature studs and additional zippers.

-The Cafe Racer—also known as a moto or motocross jacket—was originally worn by ex-servicemen in Britain whose favourite pastime was racing between pubs and cafes at night on motorbikes.
+The cafe racer—also known as a moto or motorcycle jacket—was originally worn by ex-servicemen in Britain whose favorite pastime was racing between pubs and cafes at night on motorbikes.
 The design is pared-back and clean-lined to reduce drag at high speeds, making for a minimalist and versatile jacket.

 A trucker jacket has a similar silhouette to a denim jacket, with a cropped cut, slim fit, buttons on the sleeves and pockets, and two seams down the front.

 Full-grain leather is the highest quality material used to make leather jackets.
 Top-grain leather is when the surface is slightly sanded to create a thinner material that’s more pliable and less rigid to wear.

 You can also choose between different types of skins and hides.
 Cowhide is a traditional choice and is very durable, while lambskin is soft and lightweight.
 Calfskin is an expensive option that combines the softness of lambskin with the durability of cowhide.

 Suede—the soft underside of hide—is another alternative, offering a comfortable, supple, and long-lasting jacket material.